-Welcome to the 24th edition of the Proto48 Modeler.
-It is nearly Fall and a good time to dust off your workbench and get busy building a model or two.
+Welcome to the 25th edition of the Proto48 Modeler.
+It is mid summer and typically a slow time of the year for modeling.
+Now is a good time to start planning your projects for the fall and winter.

 This website is the place to find out information on 1/4" scale products and modeling techniques.
 Proto48 is a subset of the larger O scale model railroad hobby.
 We build to exact scale standards for wheels and track gauge.